wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/first-steps-winautomation/includes/4-create-simple-process.md

 ![The Run button in the Console.](..\media\image-25.png)

-11. While the process is executing, a **Notification Popup Window** will be displayed to inform you about the running process.
+11. While the process is running, a **Notification Popup Window** will be displayed to inform you about the running process.

 ![The Notification Popup Window.](..\media\image-26.png)